 Petaluma Commits to Zero Waste

-This is a notice to let you know that the maximum allowable rates for solid waste services may be increased in 2021 and 2022.
+Maximum allowable rates for solid waste services will be increased in 2021 and 2022.
 Solid Waste Services include collection, processing, and disposal of landfilled waste, recyclables, and organic materials.
 These services are provided by an exclusive franchise agreement between the City of Petaluma and Recology Sonoma Marin.

 The franchise agreement is a contract that establishes the services to be provided by Recology and the maximum rates they can charge customers for the services.
-If approved, the proposed maximum rate increases will take place on February 1, 2021, July 1, 2021, and July 1, 2022.
-The current maximum collection rates will remain in effect until January 31, 2020.
+The proposed maximum rate increases will take place on February 1, 2021, July 1, 2021, and July 1, 2022.

 The City of Petaluma contracts with Recology for recycling, organics, and solid waste services.